 There are a number of opportunities for fellowship and study for women at Grace.
-Those upcoming this fall include:
+Those include:

 Wednesday afternoon fellowship

-Join us in the Grace Center Conference room on Wednesday afternoons at 5:00 for a time of fellowship while the children are a chorister practice.
+Join us in the Grace Center Conference room on Wednesday afternoons at 5:00 for a time of fellowship while the children are at chorister practice.

 Women’s Retreat: January 17-19, 2020

 This year’s retreat will feature Sharon Garlough Brown, author of the Sensible Shoes series, and will be held at the Montreat Retreat and Conference Center in Montreat, NC.
-Registration will open in September.
-Watch the newsletter or Retreats and More page for more information.
+Registration is now open, click here for more information.

 various days & times

 Men’s groups are forming!
-If you have not done so already, please complete the interest survey and tell us about the kinds of men’s offerings you’d like to see.
-Or contact Dave Westfall or Cheryl Kelley.
+If you have have thoughts about the kinds of men’s offerings you’d like to see contact Dave Westfall or Cheryl Kelley.

 Monday Morning Men’s Group